 Innovation loves company!
 The value of this work comes in the collaborations.
 CAL regularly partners with law students, pro bono attorneys, and expert practitioners to conduct research, advise on strategies, draft documents, etc. You don’t have to have a background in human rights.
-In fact, it’s often other areas of law wherethat we need the most support on!
+In fact, it’s often other areas of law where we need the most support!

 If you have time to conduct research/analysis on discrete legal questions, if you have expertise in a particular area of law and can answer questions from us or our interns and fellows, or if you want to participate in occasional events (convenings, special events, hack-a-thons, webinars, brown bag lunches and happy hours).

 Fill out the Brain Trust intake form to let us know some details!

 These legal strategies are not designed to stay in the Lab.
 To test them, refine them, adapt them, and succeed, we need people who can help us take these innovations to the field, factory, and courtroom.
 CAL currently works with law school clinics and pro bono attorneys to help implement test cases on our current projects.